nodejs/node/doc/api/tls.markdown

     SecureContext).
 If `SNICallback` wasn't provided - default callback with high-level API will be used (see below).

-  - `sessionTimeout`: An integer specifiying the seconds after which TLS session identifiers and TLS session tickets created by the server are timed out.
+  - `sessionTimeout`: An integer specifying the seconds after which TLS session identifiers and TLS session tickets created by the server are timed out.
 See [SSL_CTX_set_timeout] for more details.